-The Bible is often referred to as the Word of God.
-It is our Book of Faith, and the Church gives the Bible the highest importance and authority because, through the Bible, we grow deeper in our faith and belief that Jesus is "the Christ, the Son of God" (St. John 20:30-31).

-But this same Gospel of John begins with the very clear and direct teaching that the Word is Jesus Christ Himself, i.e., "In the beginning was the Word, and the Word was with God, and the Word was God."
-(St. John 1:1).
+The Bible (or Holy Scripture) is the sacred Book of Faith for the Orthodox Church.
+It holds the highest importance and authority because it helps us grow deeper in our belief that Jesus is "the Christ, the Son of God" (St. John 20:30-31).
+The Gospel of John also teaches us that the Word refers to Jesus Christ Himself - "In the beginning was the Word, and the Word was with God, and the Word was God" (St. John